 Projects are free and open to everybody with access to a PC so here are just a few ways to put an idle machine to good use:

 Based at Stanford University, Folding@home is a computer simulation that models the way proteins acquire their three-dimensional structure.
-However, it’s their failure to do so that’s significant in the development of diseases like Alzheimer’s and cancer.
+However, it’s their failure to do so that’s significant in developing diseases like Alzheimer’s and cancer.
 Folding@home strives to understand protein “misfolding” to assist in the development of better medicines.

 Quake Catcher Network

-Another distributed computing platform that started out at Stanford (it’s now at CalTech), the Quake Catcher Network (QCN) strives to do exactly what it says – detect earthquakes to provide a more efficient early warning system.
+Another distributed computing platform that started at Stanford (it’s now at CalTech), the Quake-Catcher Network (QCN), strives to do exactly what it says – detect earthquakes to provide a more efficient early warning system.
 The QCN is unique in requiring a mobile device with an accelerometer to function.